-Whether you’re celebrating Thanksgiving, Friendsgiving, Christmas, or none-of-the-above, this cocktail is perfect for this time of year.
-The bourbon and herbs make it fall friendly and the cranberries add a touch of holiday.
+Whether you’re celebrating Thanksgiving, Friendsgiving, Christmas, or none of the above, this cocktail is perfect for this time of year.
+The bourbon and herbs make it fall-friendly and the cranberries add a touch of holiday.

 The base of this drink is mainly bourbon and cranberry juice in equal parts.
 By itself, that combination makes for an exceptionally nice, easy-sipping cocktail.
 However, you know me – I like to step up my cocktail game and fancify things a bit.

 For this recipe, I made a rosemary sage simple syrup.
 Yes, it sounds elaborate, but it’s actually very easy.
-You just combine a cup of water with a cup of sugar and toss in a few sprigs of rosemary and sage.
-Let that simmer for 5-8 minutes until the sugar is dissolved.
-It’s really that simple.

 The syrup adds a fresh, seasonal flavor to the cocktail that works wonderfully with the bourbon and cranberry.